 Do everything you can to increase muscle mass and strength for as long as you can while being mobilized, lean, and with moderate aerobic capacity.

 If this is dissimilar to your current training goals, you’re likely not following lesson 6.

 Lesson 6.
 If you are not squatting heavy at-least once a week (2 or 3 is better) you may be a victim of fuckarounditis.

 Lesson 7.
 The goal overtime is to increase calories.

-Yes, this is the contrarian perspective on calories intake.
+Yes, this is the contrarian perspective on calorie intake.
 We are bombarded with calorie reduction marketing that has developed a perspective of viewing weight loss as the primary reason to exercise and eat.
-Unfortunately this line of messaging panders to the population majority and has built a misguided belief system of the masses that thinks being skinny represents the health and aesthetic archetype.
+Unfortunately, this line of messaging panders to the population majority and has built a misguided belief system of the masses that thinks being skinny represents the health and aesthetic archetype.
 The initiated know better.
 They know that the glorious road to being the best physical manifestation of themselves is the development of muscle mass while also being lean.

 Am I talking about a significant calorie surplus?
 No, not at all.
 In actuality, the process is so slow that you won’t even notice.
 What’s important with this concept of having a positive relationship with food by understanding that it is not the enemy but rather something to be enjoyed and used as a tool to help reach training goals.

 I try not to play too much in the metaphysical realm when it comes to fitness but every once in a while it’s useful to tiptoe around to offer up tangible and applicable thoughts.
 Lincoln famously said, “most folks are as happy as they make up their minds to be”.
 In the same vein, your physicality can eventually be what you imagine it to be.